usethesource/rascal-website/courses/Recipes/BasicProgramming/SourceComments/SourceComments.md

 }
 ```

-The tutor tags contain markdown with many different features that are described in the ((Tutor)) documentation.
+The tutor tags contain markdown with many different features that are described in the ((rascal-tutor:Tutor)) documentation.
 Rascal source code comments are otherwise completely ignored.